-Other Bible, Ministry, Theology, and General Education courses not listed above may satisfy requirements for those respective divisions.
+^{} Other Bible, Ministry, Theology, and General Education courses not listed above may satisfy requirements for those respective divisions.
 Please contact the Academic Advising office for guidance on what courses meet program and division requirements.

-Bachelor Degree in Theology Paradigm
+Bachelor of Arts in Theology Paradigm